 - CEO, Owner, Operator

 - Quality Assurance, HACCP Coordinator, PCP Manager

 - Receiver/Shipper

 - Production Supervisor/Manager

 - Sanitation

 - Maintenance

 - Purchasing and/or Sales

 - Product Development

 A smaller company may only have two or three people that fill these roles.
-The person that deals with product safety and quality will have the proper food safety training and will be the one that leads the Preventive Control Plan/HACCP Team.
-A cross-functional team is important because food safety and quality is everyone's responsibility, and one person cannot successfully do it on their own.
+The person that oversees product safety and quality will have the proper food safety training and will be the one that leads the Preventive Control Plan/HACCP Team.
+A crossfunctional team is important because food safety and quality is everyone's responsibility, and one person cannot successfully do it alone.
 The rest of the HACCP steps will correspond with forms and are discussed in further detail in the following section.